Formulas for

 How many credits does each Solar Potential cell cost?

 Each resolved cell costs 1 credit.
-Filling a column of ten rows costs ten times that; a cell only re-bills when it actually refreshes, so a static sheet doesn't keep charging.
+A cell only re-bills when it actually refreshes, so a sheet you aren't touching doesn't keep charging.

 Does Solar Potential work in Excel as well as Google Sheets?